ahoef/javascript-calculator/README.md

 a work-in-progress simple javascript calculator

 Creating this calculator was a practice exercise in JavaScript, guided by a tutorial on Codeacademy.
-Currently it doesn't take decimal numbers as inputs, and in a single operation, the value of only two integers can be calculated.
-Also, it does not yet display rounded decimals or take keyboard inputs.
-These features will be coming soon!
+After a refactoring, the calculator now takes multiple integers in an operation, but does not yet take decimal numbers as inputs or display rounded decimals.
+I'll be working on these features in future iterations.

 The calculator's design and coded styles are my originals.